Travel Trends Index: "Perfect Storm" Threatens US Domestic And Inbound Travel

 Domestic Leisure Current Travel Index

-Dow Jones Travel & Leisure Index, an index that provides coverage on 95% of market capitalization of travel and leisure stocks, shows the industry has fallen under hard times in 2018.
-The index is down .14% YTD.
+Finally, the Dow Jones Travel & Leisure Index, an index that provides coverage on 95% of market capitalization of travel and leisure stocks, confirms the industry has fallen under hard times in recent months.

-Yet, this more data informing us that yes, in fact, an economic slowdown is headed for the "greatest economy ever" in 2019.